Copy any /etc/livecompare/template*.ini to use in your project and adjust as necessary. See Settings.

 The information being shown for each table is, from left to right:

 Number of the process

-setup, it means the table is being analyzed (checking row count and splitting
+p1/1 means the table wasn't split.
+A status of setup means the table is being analyzed (checking row count and splitting if necessary).

 Number of rows processed